 Dylis fought the urge to bang her head against a wall.
 'Yes, but I'll make sure they take them off before you go inside.
 Follow me.'

-The demons moved like giant cats, their eyes shining faintly in the dark, even without the blue glow.
+The demons moved like giant cats, their eyes shining faintly in the dark, even without the blue glow of demon magic.
 Dylis glanced over her shoulder a couple of times as they made their descent and took note of how serious they all looked.
 Well, all except Nikon, who was smirking to himself, keeping to the back of the group along with Aelius.

 'How are you holding up?'
 Dylis signed to Thais as they passed the second corridor of apartment doors.